Camps International: Discover Ecuador

 -

-Day 1 Start tour
+Day 1 Hola Quito

-Day 2 Quito--Camp Chili Urku
+Day 2 Quito--Camp Donbiki

-Details: Travel to Camp Chili Urku
+Details: Travel to Camp Donbiki

-The bus journey alone is a traveler's dream, including possible sightings of the glacier of Cerro Cotopaxi, as well as ranging views east across the immensity of the Amazon itself.
-In total, including a stop in Baños for lunch, the journey will be approximately 7 hours.
+We will continue to Camp Donbiki, which will be our base.
+Camp Donbiki is located in the Arajuno area of the Pastaza Province.
+The bus journey alone is a traveler's dream, including possible sightings of the glacier of Cerro Antisana, as well as ranging views east across the immensity of the Amazon itself.
+The last bit of the journey is by motorized dug-out canoe.

-Details: Camp Chili Urku orientation
+Details: Camp Donbiki orientation

-Details: Check into traditional-style accommodation
+Details: Check into the traditional style accommodation

 Details: Community and project sites overview